StephanAAU/tt10-verilog/docs/info.md

 ## How it works

-The project doesn't work yet.
+This project is a Greatest Common Divisor module.
-The goal is to give clock in two integers and the device will return the greatest common divisor
+Hand it two integers and it will calculate the GCD and output it.

+Based on the GCD assignment from DTU Course 02203 Design Of Digital Systems.
+The Authors solution for the assignment, initially in VHDL is recreated in Verilog.

 ## How to test